maryrosecook/coquette/README.md

 A micro framework for JavaScript games.

-Handles collision detection, the game update loop, keyboard input and canvas rendering.
+Handles collision detection, the game update loop, canvas rendering, and keyboard and mouse input.

 http://coquette.maryrosecook.com